devonochie/task-queue-scheduler/README.md

-# ✅ Task Queue & Scheduler Backend
+# ✅ Task Queue & Scheduler

 A robust backend system for managing asynchronous jobs, scheduled tasks, retries, and worker monitoring — built with scalability in mind for ERP automation.